DotMG/node-milter/README.md

 # node-milter
 node.js bindings for postfix milters

-this addon produces libmilter callbacks in node.js v7.7.4 so that you don't have to be a C programmer to use postfix with libmilter.
+this addon produces libmilter callbacks in node.js so that you don't have to be a C programmer to use postfix with libmilter.

+Branche 4.x is for node  v14.x

 when its main function is called, libmilter creates a threaded daemon where each mail session has one unique thread in your program servicing it. this main is